-We consider this to be our signature tour, a superb trip that covers the most scenic and challenging sections of the Alpine Pass Route across the Bernese Oberland region.
+This inn-to-inn hike is our signature tour, a superb trip that covers the most scenic and challenging sections of the Alpine Pass Route across the Bernese Oberland region.
+It’s an itinerary we’ve offered since year 1, and continues to be one of our best.
 Our tour differs from most tours of the Bernese Oberland by adding a couple of memorable detours to areas that should not be missed, such as Obersteinberg and Gasterntal, and a layover day in Mürren to allow more time in the best hiking region of the Alps.
 The Bernese Oberland tour is a beautiful collection of supreme alpine scenery, remote inns, and quiet trails.
-On this inn-to-inn tour, you’ll hike to a new location almost every day, crossing many passes, and will stay in a combination of 3-star village hotels and traditional country inns.
+On this tour, you’ll hike to a new location almost every day, crossing many passes, and will stay in a combination of 3-star village hotels and traditional country inns.
 The standard tour stays in a mix of 3-star village hotels and remote mountain inns and includes luggage transfers, so you will have it with you most nights and only need to carry a large daypack.
 This is a great inn-to-inn tour for experts and beginners alike, with plenty of strenuous trails along with great easier options most days.

 Your typical day starts with a delicious buffet breakfast at our hotel – a feast of freshly baked bread and croissants, local meats and cheeses, cereal, fruit, eggs, coffee and juice – which gives you the energy needed for the day ahead.
 Before setting out on your hike, visit a bakery and market for lunch supplies, or bring some money for a stop in one of the alpine restaurants along your route.
 Soon, you’ll be out on the trail for 6-8 hours, with many hiking options to choose from.